-2.2.2.
-Those that know their natural deadness under the power of sin and Satan are fully convinced that, if God leave them to their own hearts, they can do nothing but sin; and that they can do no good work, except it please God, of His great love and mercy, to work it in them (John 8:36; Phil.
-2:13; Rom.
-8:7, 8).
-Therefore, that they may be encouraged and rationally inclined to holiness, they must hope that God will work savingly in them.
-Now, I leave it to considerate men to judge whether such a hope can be well grounded, without a good persuasion of such a reconciliation and saving love of God to us as does not depend on any precedent goodness of our works, but is a cause sufficient to produce them effectually in us.
-Yea, we know further (if we know ourselves sufficiently) that our death in sin proceeded from the guilt of the first sin of Adam, and the sentence denounced against it (Gen. 2:17); and that it is still maintained in us by the guilt of sin and the curse of the law; and that spiritual life will never be given us, to free us from that dominion, except this guilt and curse be removed from us; which is done by actual justification (Gal.
-3:13, 14; Rom.
-6:14).
-And this is sufficient to make us despair of living to God in holiness while we apprehend ourselves to be under the curse and wrath of God, by reason of our transgressions and sins still lying on us (Ezek.
-33:10).
+Secondly, Those that know that natural Deadness under the Power of Sin and Satan, are fully convinced, that if God leave them to their own Hearts, they can do nothing but Sin, and that they can do no good work except it please God of his great Love and Mercy to work it in them, Joh.
+8.36.
+Philip.
+2.13.
+Rom.
+8.7, 8.
+Therefore that they may be encouraged and rationally inclined to Holiness, they must hope that God will work savingly in them.
+Now I leave it to considerate Men to judge, whether such an Hope can be well grounded without a good Perswasion of such a Reconciliation and Saving-love of God to us, as dependeth not upon any precedent goodness of our Works, but is a cause sufficient to produce them effectually in us: Yea, we know further, if we know ourselves sufficiently, that our Death in Sin proceeded from the Guilt of the first Sin of Adam, and the Sentence denounced against it, Gen. 2.17.
+And that it is still maintained in us by the Guilt of Sin, and the Curse of the Law, and that Spiritual Life will never be given us to free us from that Dominion, except this Guilt and Curse be removed from us, which is done by actual Justification, Gal.
+3.13, 14.
+Rom.
+6.14.
+And this is sufficient to make us despair of living to God in Holiness, while we apprehend ourselves to be under the Curse and Wrath of God, by reason of our Transgressions and Sins still lying upon us, Ezek.
+33.10.